 And this ricotta spaghetti is absolutely delicious.
 It's incredibly light and fresh, given the lemon zest and juice, and the ricotta has the perfect creamy texture that coats the pasta so well.
 And there is hardly any prep involved here.

 The spinach can be optional, but then it adds not only colour, but also more goodness to it, so I do recommend using it.
 If kids are fussy about it, you can chop it up finely to hide it with the ricotta sauce.

-Spinach and ricotta are a fantastic combo, I used it in my Spinach and Ricotta Pinwheels, which make such delicious bites for everyone, and my Stuffed Pasta Shells with Spinach and Ricotta, another pasta dish that screams perfection.
+Spinach and ricotta are a fantastic combo, I used it in my Spinach and Ricotta Pinwheels, which make such delicious bites for everyone.
 For a more fancy dinner, this Healthy Turkey Lasagna with Spinach and Ricotta is the absolute best.

 As promised, this dish is super quick and easy to make.
 We only need a few simple ingredients, which should be easily available from any supermarket.

 - spaghetti - you can use any other shape though